kcolford/mongoose/README.md

 What To Do
 ----------

-If you don't know how Compiler works, read through the documentation.
+If you don't know how Mongoose works, read through the documentation.
 It has all been generated with Doxygen and thus should be easy to generate read through.
 To generate the documentation, just run: